giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 joint routing and congestion control use case {{joint_use_case}}.

-{{b4}} provides a view of Google's B4 network as presented in [B4-SIGCOMM], providing connectivity to twelve data centers distributed across the world (two in Asia, six in America and four in Europe).
+{{b4}} provides a view of Google's B4 network as presented in [B4-SIGCOMM], providing connectivity to 12 data centers distributed across the world (two in Asia, six in America and four in Europe).